JThor1990/DMR_GroupSizeEffects/README.md

-# "No obvious benefit of group size in wild Damaraland mole-rats _Fukomys__damarensis"
+# "No obvious benefit of group size in wild Damaraland mole-rats _Fukomys_ _damarensis"

 The files in this repository provide the R code necessary to replicate all of the analyses in the paper.

-The R scripts are separated according to analysis.
+The R scripts are separated according to analysis:

-i) Status-related survivorship in females
+# i) Status-related survivorship in females

-ii) Early life growth, adult body mass, and body condition
+# ii) Early life growth, adult body mass, and body condition

-iii) Within-group recruitment rates
+# iii) Within-group recruitment rates